TOM WESSELMANN (1931-2004)

 Provenance

-Estate of the ArtistRobert Miller Gallery, New York.
+Estate of the ArtistRobert Miller Gallery, New York

-Sotheby’s, New York, Contemporary Art Evening Sale, 18 May 2017, lot 28
+Sotheby’s New York: Contemporary Art Evening Sale, May 18, 2017, lot 28

 Heather James Fine Art

-New York, Sidney Janis Gallery, New Paintings by Tom Wesselmann, April-May 1976, no. 9History
+New York, Sidney Janis Gallery, New Painting...More...s by Tom Wesselmann, April-May 1976, no. 9...LESS...

 Having unwittingly inserted himself into the Pop Art conversation with his Great American Nude series, Tom Wesselmann spent the rest of his career explaining that his motivation was not to focus excessively on a subject matter or to generate social commentary but instead, to give form to what titillated him most as beautiful and exciting.
 His disembodied Mouth series of 1965 established that an image did not have to rely on extraneous elements to communicate meaning.
 But it was his follow-up performances with the Smoker series and its seductive, fetish allure that raised his standing among true sybarites everywhere.
 Apart from perceiving smoking as cool and chic, a painting such as Smoker #21 is the consummate celebration of Wesselmann’s abilities as a painter.
 Enticed by the undulating smoke, Wesselmann took great pains to accurately depict its sinuous movements and observe the momentary pauses that heightened his appreciation of its sensual nature.
 Like all of Wesselmann’s prodigious scaled artworks, Smoker #21 has the commanding presence of an altarpiece.
 It was produced during long hours in his impressive Manhattan studio in Cooper Square, and the result is one of sultry dynamism — evocative, sensual, alluring, sleek, luscious, and perhaps, even sinister — a painting that flaunts his graphic supremacy and potent realism varnished with his patented sex appeal flair.